-9 Killed, At Least 16 Injured In Shooting In Dayton, Ohio
+9 Killed, 26 Injured In Shooting In Dayton, Ohio

-In the second major mass shooting in less than 24 hours in the United States, police confirm that nine people were killed and at least 16 injured early Sunday in Dayton, Ohio.
+In the second major mass shooting in less than 24 hours in the United States, officials say a gunman killed nine people and injured 26 early Sunday in Dayton, Ohio.

 The shooter was killed by police officers.

+Police were already on patrol in the area full of nightclubs known as the Oregon District and stopped the shooter in less than one minute, the mayor said.

+"It is a terrible day for Dayton but I am so grateful for Dayton police's fast action," she said, saying hundreds of people could have been killed based on the size of crowds in the area on a Saturday night.

 "Dayton is a very safe area, downtown Dayton is a very safe area," Lt.
-Col. Matt Carper of the Dayton Police Department said.
+Col. Matt Carper of the Dayton Police Department had said earlier.
 "This is extremely unusual obviously for any community, let alone Dayton.
 And in our Oregon District, this is unheard of and very sad.
 It's a very tragic evening," he told reporters shortly after 4 a.m.
 Sunday.

-Police say the shooting started at 1 a.m. outside in the city's Oregon District.
+Police say the shooting started at 1 a.m. outside.
 In what Carper called a "very short timeline of violence," the shooter used what police called a "long gun."
+Whaley later said the shooter wore body armor and used a .223 caliber weapon with a high-capacity magazine and had additional magazines.

-Carper said police are investigating the possibility of more shooters being involved, but "it looks like" only one shooter was responsible.
+Carper said police were investigating the possibility of more shooters being involved, but "it looks like" only one shooter was responsible.

 Police did not identify the shooter and said they are working on identifying the suspect.